sparrdrem/DremJS/README.md

 Note: You should delete any duplicate application listings!

 And that's it!
 Now you have the latest version of DremJS installed on your web server!

+A system to update with a single click of a button and to install applications from DremJS itself is coming soon.
 <br />
 <br />
 &copy; Innovation Inc. 2019